wealdtech/wealdtech-solidity/README.md

 ITokenStore is the interface for storing tokens as part of a token.

-### IPermissionedTokenStore

-IPermissionedTokenStore is a simple extension of ITokenStore that locks all operations behind permissions.

 ### TokenStore

 TokenStore provides permissioned storage for an ERC-20 contract separate from the contract itself.
 This separation of token logic and storage allows upgrades to token functionality without requiring expensive copying of the token allocation information.